sortega/sortega.github.io/_posts/2022-03-27-cyborg-memory-hierarchy.md

 On the other hand, memories are needed for our minds to work because without them, we will have only the raw input of our senses and no other concept or idea to work with.
 The extent to which we can understand the world, communicate with others and act depends on using those mental building blocks or [chunks][chunking].

 Another aspect of being human not so directly related to information processing is tool making and tool use.
-Thanks to it, we have come a long way since we harnessed the power of fire and stone.
+Thanks to these, we have come a long way since we harnessed the power of fire and stone.
 Steve Jobs eloquently explained in [this talk][jobs] how humans will lose in almost all categories[^best] of an Olympic Games in which other animals were allowed to take part.
 We are not the fastest, we cannot travel the furthest, nor in the most efficient way.
 However, any cyclist is more efficient in energy per distance than a Condor, the most efficient animal.
 Then, he declared computers to be like _a bicycle for the mind_.
-Back then, personal computing was being rolled out, and we were oblivious to the directions these new machines will cybernetically extend us.
+Back then, personal computing was being rolled out, and we were oblivious to the directions these new machines would cybernetically extend us.

 ## The Cyborg Memory Hierarchy